bowornpol/NUIM-pipeline/README.md

     as.character()

   if (length(all_metabolite_nodes) == 0) {
     stop("No metabolite nodes found in the network (based on 'Pathway-Metabolite' Edge_Type).
-Cannot proceed with metabolite-seeded diffusion.")
+Cannot proceed diffusion.")
   }
   message("Identified ", length(all_metabolite_nodes), " unique metabolite nodes for seeding and potential filtering.")